 CAP Implementation Workshops are technical meetings conducted in English without interpretation.
-These meetings do not set policy; they are intended solely for information sharing among experts.
-Accordingly, participants represent themselves and need not be formally associated with organizations.
-Registration is strongly encouraged for administrative and planning purposes.
+These meetings do not set policy; they are intended solely for information sharing Accordingly, among experts. participants represent themselves and need not be formally associated with organizations.
+Registration is encouraged for administrative and strongly planning purposes.
 Participants from a WMO Member agency should note the WMO announcement Letter sent on 26 February.